 On this page you’ll find information for farmers who are enrolled or interested in the Healthy Incentives Program (HIP).
-Only farms based in Massachusetts can participate in HIP.
+Only farms based in Massachusetts and accepting SNAP can participate in HIP.

 HIP is a 100% SNAP-matching program that benefits both SNAP participants and local Massachusetts farmers by making locally-grown food more affordable.
 This program has brought new customers and increased sales to farm stands, mobile markets, CSAs, and farmers’ markets across Massachusetts – to the tune of $4+ million through the first year of the program.
 SNAP is the Supplemental Nutrition Assistance Program, formerly known as food stamps.
 HIP currently runs throughout the full year, and over 200 locations in Massachusetts participate in the program.